 3. Poor Use of Sidebar, Headers, and Footers

-Many people make the mistake of thinking that headings, footers, and sidebars are designed solely for adverts.
+Many people make the mistakes of thinking that headings, footers, and sidebars are designed solely for adverts.
 However, such behavior can be very off-putting for the visitor, especially when the website is littered with ads; you always want to put most of your effort into content quality.
 These areas are much more advantageous for the visitor when used for navigation around the website.

 How, that doesn’t mean you shouldn’t have any ads on your website at all, whether promoting a product or a service.
 All this means is that you should always consider balance when constructing your website.